appaloosa-store/appaloosa-ios-sdk/README.md

 	 [[OTAppaloosaActionButtonsManager sharedManager] initializeDefaultFeedbackButtonWithPosition:kAppaloosaButtonPositionRightBottom forRecipientsEmailArray:@[@"e.mail@address.com"]];

-You have 2 possible positions for the default feedback button.
+You have 2 possible positions for the default feedback button :
+    - kAppaloosaButtonPositionRightBottom
+    - kAppaloosaButtonPositionBottomRight

 If you prefer to use your own button/action to trigger feedback, you can use the following line:

  	[[OTAppaloosaActionButtonsManager sharedManager] presentFeedbackWithRecipientsEmailArray:@[@"e.mail@address.com"]];

 To see how to use this feature, take a look at the Example/OTAppaloosaDemo/ project.